Razpines/reels_factory/docs/llm.md

 - **File:** `llama-2-7b-chat.Q4_K_M.gguf` (fits on most GPUs, OK on CPU)
 - **Source:** https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF

+Reference hardware this was tested on: **NVIDIA RTX 3080 Ti (12 GB VRAM)**.
+Pick parameter count + quantization that fit your setup; larger models/contexts need more VRAM.

 Place the downloaded `.gguf` in `models/` and point to it in config if you change the filename/path.

 ## Why small + quantized?